THIEPVAL MEMORIAL

 2004: September Thiepval Visitors Centre formally opened by HRH The Duke of Kent.
 Attendees included Earl Haig (son of the WW1 Field Marshal), Earl Kitchener (Nephew of the WW1 Minister of War), (photo, right) Brigadier Ian Townsend CBE (Director General of The Royal British Legion).

-2006: The (then) Duke and Duchess of Cambridge attend 1st July service
+2006: The (then) Duke and Duchess of Cambridge attend the 1st July Service

-2006: Somme 90 - comprehensively coloured and detailed booked launched, with contributions from Sir Frank and Piers Storie-Pugh.
+2006: Somme 90 - a comprehensively coloured and detailed book launched, with forewords from HRH The Prince of Wales (now HM The King), Major General Sir Evelyn Webb-Carter, Defence Attache, Paris and Piers Storie-Pugh; with further contributions from Sir Frank and Piers.

 2014: Work on a museum extension at Thiepval starts - The Historial de la Grande Guerre having taken over the running of the Thiepval Centre and its superb bookshop.

 2016: The Museum formally opened.
 Attended by the (then) Duke and Duchess of Cambridge and Prince Harry.
-Sir Frank Sanderson and Piers Storie-Pugh introduced to the Royal Party
+Sir Frank Sanderson Bt, OBE and Piers Storie-Pugh introduced to the Royal Party.

 To Piers ~ In Gratitude.